 I chose Surrey because the location is ideal for me to commute to as an adult learner, and the course gives me the training I need to specialise in mental health.
 I also had the opportunity to meet staff at my interview day and if I wasn’t sold before, I was after!

 The course has a combination of in-person and online learning.
 As an adult learner, I’ve found the online resources easy to use and the virtual tutorials are a great way to keep in touch with lecturers remotely.
-When on campus, I’ve really enjoyed using the facilities in the Kate Granger Building, including practising clinical skills in the simulation suites.
+When on campus, I’ve really enjoyed using the facilities in the Kate Granger Building, including practising clinical skills in the Clinical Simulation Centre.

 My clinical placements

 My placements have been with the Surrey and Borders Partnership NHS Foundation Trust, in the Community Mental Health Recovery Service: Surrey Heath and the Community Mental Health team for Older People: North East Hampshire.

 Throughout my placements, I’ve been shadowing healthcare staff, carrying out medical assessments, and collating historical information for child safeguarding cases.
 I’ve also been documenting consultations, making referrals, carrying out audits and in general, making myself as useful as possible.